vuduclong0309/Grasshopper_DE_Task/doc/3_1_logic_design.md

 # Grasshopper Data Engineering Case Study
-## DataMart Logical Design
-- Data Warehouse Choice: Kimball model:
-  - Business process oriented
-  - Fast designing
-  - Data is not complexed yet (though can be prone to extension in future)
-    - Nonetheless, type of order tend to be slow changing.

-Note*
-- Top-down Inmon might be preferred if there is more time:
-  - Effort for implementing requirement changes is lower
-  - Benefits in term of future maintainance cost

 ### Logical Design
 - Business Process: order.
 - Granularity: 1 entries per atomic order: